Ready for some fun with Dad on Fathers' Day? Here are ten ideas to celebrate his awesomeness in the Eugene, Cascades & Coast region!

 8. Play a Round of Golf

-There is one thing you can count on these days — golf!
-Drive around in the carts, enjoy the pleasant golf course setting and relax at the clubhouse for lunch.
+Soak up the outdoors, spend time with Dad and golf!
+Drive around in the carts, enjoying the pleasant golf course setting and relaxing at the clubhouse for lunch.

 SaveSave